Jaynav04/DataCollection-Challenge/README.md

     - Plot the results as a bar chart.

-  -Which months have the lowest and the highest atmospheric pressure on Mars?
+  - Which months have the lowest and the highest atmospheric pressure on Mars?
 To answer this question:
     - Find the average daily atmospheric pressure of all the months.
     - Plot the results as a bar chart.